Phi Epsilon Pi: Expansion

 By 1933, Phi Epsilon Pi’s total membership stood at 3,600.
-During World War II approximately 2,000 fraternity members served in the military, and most chapters closed.
-After the war, many chapters were reactivated, and new chapters opened as well, including one at McGill University in Canada, making ΦΕΠ an international fraternity.
+During World War II, approximately 2,000 fraternity members served in the military, and most chapters closed.
+After the war, many chapters were reactivated, and new chapters opened as well, including one at McGill University in Canada, making Phi Epsilon Pi an international fraternity.
 In 1954, the membership of the fraternity reached 11,132.

-The Fraternity was the first fraternity to appropriate funds for activities outside of its own organization, with the endowment of $10,000 in 1925 to fund scholarships at the National Agricultural College in Doylestown, Pennsylvania.
+Phi Epsilon Pi was the first fraternity to appropriate funds for activities outside of its organization, with the creation of an endowment of $10,000 in 1925 to fund scholarships at the National Agricultural College in Doylestown, Pennsylvania.
 The interest from this fund paid the annual expenses for young men interested in agriculture.
 The Phi Epsilon Pi Foundation was created in 1945.